 Your marketing automation system ties closely with your website.
 Remember, the website is where you draw visitors to download content, learn about your product and convert to leads.
 All of the lead collection forms and landing pages on your website will be powered by your marketing automation system.
 With closed-loop marketing, the system also tracks when leads visit certain pages of your website.
 You’ll need to paste a tracking code onto each website page to enable that functionality.

 5. Connect your CRM

-The CRM works closely with the marketing automation system.
+The Customer Relationship Management System (CRM) works closely with the marketing automation system.
 Once MQLs convert to opportunities, they enter the sales pipeline and are engaged by sales reps in the CRM.
 All marketing automation systems integrate with popular CRMs.
 Some solutions actually have CRM products built right in, such as Hubspot CRM.
-This integration is critical so you can see a full view of how a contact moves through your funnel from lead > MQL > opportunity > customer.
+This integration is critical as it allows you to see how a contact moves through your funnel from lead > MQL > opportunity > customer.